redkubes/quickstart/minikube/README.md

 -- Enter Load Balancer END IP: 192.168.49.121
 ```

-Define the load balancer's ip range using the above example replacing the IP address which is acquired in Step 3.
+Define the load balancer's IP address range using the above example replacing the IP address which is acquired in Step 3.
 _Note_ First 3 segments of the IP should be same as the minikube IP Network address while the last segment may be customized.

 </details>